lispeak/lispeak/README.md

 # Lispeak

-Lispeak is a constructed language. <br/>
-Lispeak text can be either natural language speech or executable computer program.
+Lispeak is a constructed language in which a text can be both a computer program and natural speech.

 ## Inspiration